 Students who have not been admitted into a graduate degree program may take up to 12 graduate credits.
 Additional coursework cannot be pursued until admission has been granted or the student has declared pursuit of professional development only.
 Students must notify Graduate Studies of their intent and check individual programs for requirements and restrictions.

 Non-matriculated students are not eligible to enroll in independent study or individual enrollment courses.

 An independent study is a special, individualized project of one to three graduate credits.
 The study must cover material not found in regularly offered courses.
 It requires a contract between the student and instructor specifying the project to be accomplished.
 The completed Graduate Independent Study form must be submitted with the signed registration form.
 Independent studies are only available to admitted graduate students.

 If extenuating circumstances exist, students may be permitted to register for an individual enrollment.
-This option only applies to required courses on the student’s approved program of study.
+This option only applies to required courses on the student’s curriculum planning guide.
 To register, an Application for Individual Enrollment must be completed and submitted with the registration form.